 On the other hand, if you do have other taxable income — such as from a job, a pension or a traditional IRA — then there's a much better chance that Uncle Sam will take a 50% or 85% bite out of your Social Security check.
 Plus, depending on where you live, your state might tax a portion of your Social Security benefits, too.

 (Note that Supplemental Security Income (SSI) payments sent by the Social Security Administration are not taxable.)

 How Federal Taxes on Social Security Are Calculated

-If you're trying figure out if your Social Security benefits will be taxed, the first thing you need to do is calculate your "provisional income."
-Your provisional income is equal to the combined total of (1) 50% of your Social Security benefits, (2) your tax-exempt interest, and (3) the other non-Social Security items that make up your adjusted gross income (minus certain deductions and exclusions).
+Once you start collecting Social Security benefits, you'll get a Social Security benefits statement (Form SSA-1099) in the mail each year in January showing the total amount of benefits you received in the previous year.
+To figure out how much, if any, of the total amount may be taxed, the first thing you need to do is calculate your "provisional income."
+Your provisional income is generally equal to the combined total of (1) 50% of your Social Security benefits, (2) your tax-exempt interest, and (3) the other non-Social Security items that make up your adjusted gross income (minus certain deductions and exclusions).